 There’s an innate passion for the arts at Seven Hills that inspires our students to express themselves and fulfill their creative potential.
 In the Upper School, this can take an unimaginable number of forms and all come together to create an environment that celebrates each and every one.

 The Upper School visual arts program begins with a general art prerequisite, after which students can hone their artistic abilities by enrolling in a broad range of courses in drawing, painting, ceramics, graphic design, sculpture, digital imaging, film and animation, and art history.
 Students can take introductory courses that allow them to explore their curiosities and see what’s out there, or they can embark on more advanced classes that allow them the room and resources they need to grow.
+Students have access to professional facilities and equipment, including 3-D printers, digital cameras, and advanced software and computers.
 And with a wealth of extracurricular programs to compliment our robust visual arts program, students of all levels, from dedicated artists to enthusiastic beginners, can find something that meets their needs and enables them to develop their talents.

-The Upper School drama program offers five courses that cover a variety of acting, directing, improvisation, technical theater, and stage design skills.
-Advanced students have the opportunity to create new works and direct them, culminating in a project with student-directed 10-minute plays.
+All Upper School theatre classes take place in The Schiff Center theatre classroom—a large, fully-functional small theatre with full lights and sound as well as large-screen projection.
+Our Upper School theatre program offers five courses that cover a variety of acting, directing, film studies, technical theater, and stage design skills.
+Upper theatre students have access to the Schiff’s 500-seat main stage proscenium theatre, the Upper School Small Theatre classroom, and the Blackbox Theatre in the Donovan Arts Center, allowing them the opportunity to create new works and direct them, culminating in a project with student-directed plays.
 With an opportunity to use high-end materials to design and execute scenes and performances, and access to a black box theater in our Donovan Arts Center, our expert teachers have everything they need to ensure drama students of every level have the tools they need to stretch their talents and interests as actors, script writers, directors, and stage managers.